 - No ability to adjust with remote (may be available soon!)

 - Fits behind the ear

 Audicus Hearing Aids: An Overview

 In a direct comparison, here are the details about Audicus’s hearing aid options.
-Their top 3 hearing aid models are the Clara, Wave, and Spirit.
+They offer 5 different models.
 For simplicity of this list, an asterisk is used when features vary by model, but most information applies to all models.

 - Serves mild to severe hearing loss

 - Rechargeable or battery-operated

 - Fits behind the ear or completely in canal, depending on style

 While these details seem simple to digest (and remarkably similar!), it’s important to dig a little deeper into not just the hearing aids, but also the process of buying them, the customer support available, and the companies themselves.

 Comparing Costco Hearing Aids: Overview of Benefits and Alternatives